 SCDDSN contracts with local Disabilities and Special Needs (DSN) Board providers and approved qualified providers.
-Waiver case managers prepare the Plans of Service and complete reevaluations of ICF/IID levels of care.
+Waiver case managers and early intervention staff prepare the Plans of Service and complete reevaluations of ICF/IID levels of care.

-SCDDSN contracts with Charles Lea Center to operate as the fiscal agent for Respite and In-Home Supports.
+SCDDSN contracts with Charles Lea Center to operate as the fiscal agent for Respite, Adult Attendant Care, and In-Home Supports.